Signed in as:

 Emma may learn that criticising Phillip about what he 'wasn't doing' was not helpful in getting him to actually meet any of her needs.
 When explored in therapy using Imago tools, something clicked; she actually didn't know what her needs were or how she would like them met.

 She recognised that those needs had never been met.
-As much as she wished Phillip be the the supportive and safe husband she needed; she was not clearing requesting ways for him to do so.
+As much as she wished Phillip be the the supportive and safe husband she needed; she was not clear in requesting ways for him to do so.

 By the time they were ready to finish therapy, they had both accepted that their relationship prior to therapy was built on uncertainty and emotional immaturity.

-Neither of them had healthy role models, nor healthy emotional attachments prior to meeting and Emma had tried therapy once or twice but didn't ever find a therapist that she felt connected with.
+Neither of them had healthy role models, nor healthy emotional attachments prior to meeting.

 When Phillip was able to pause without getting defensive and listen to Emma with empathy, he could see he was hurting her..